MameGueye1/skill-github-pages/index.md

-Mame Diarra Gueye
+MAME DIARRA GUEYE

-title: Welcome to my blog
+Student at The City College od New York

-Student at The City College of New York
+Majoring in Civil engineering with a concentration in Strutural engineering.